Codyvanzandt/PythonDataScienceTemplate/README.md

 # PythonTemplate
-A Gitpod-Compatible Template for Python Development Environments
+A Gitpod-Compatible Template for Python Data Science